Tactic #15: Shaming and blaming

 I was introduced to a more sophisticated form of this genre of persuasion that I'll call commercial shaming as a teen riding to town with my dad one day.
 When the farm pick-up truck ahead of us stopped at an intersection, I was able to read the message on the blue sticker on the back bumper.
 The gist of it: Consumers shouldn’t complain about their food with their mouths full.
 A pesticide manufacturer was delivering a snarky rebuke to any well-fed consumers tempted to complain about how their food is produced.
 In short, they should be ashamed of themselves.
 At least that's what I thought at the time.

 For years, I smugly assumed that ungrateful consumers were the primary targets of the bumper sticker message.
-Later, I realized the primary target was members of the farming community.
-It was people like my Dad and other ag industry customers.
-The shaming of ungrateful consumers was really a backhand love note to us: your friendly agribusiness supplier is looking out for you, so you should stick with us.
-I recall my warm fuzzy reaction.
+Ultimately, I realized the primary target was members of the farming community; people like my Dad and other agricultural producers.
+The apparent shaming of ungrateful consumers was really a backhand love note to us: your friendly agribusiness supplier is looking out for you, so you should stick with us.
+I recall my warm fuzzy reaction to the message.
 It played perfectly into our collective sense of farmer victimhood.
 Thanks for caring Big Agribusiness.
 Cue the violin music.

 I completed an agriculture degree in 1971, majoring in animal science and graduating to a lengthy career in the agriculture industry.
-I served in a variety of roles from a livestock reproductive specialist to a corporate strategist with a specialty in foresight.
-As a strategist, I occasionally turned my analytic lens on my own industry.
+That led to many years of service in a variety of roles from a livestock reproductive specialist to a corporate strategist with a specialty in foresight.
+As a strategist, I often turned my analytic lens on my own industry.
 The agriculture and agrifood sectors’ propensity for shaming PR campaigns was odd and drearisome.
-I continue to wonder why the incurable martyr complex?
+How does one explain its incurable martyr complex?
 But that’s a subject for another day.